Ahrefs vs Semrush: A Detailed Comparison of The 2 Most Popular SEO Tools

 Ahrefs’ Keyword Generator tool can provide up-to-date results using clickstream data.

 Ahrefs’ keyword explorer provides keyword difficulty data based on the backlink profiles of the 10 highest-performing pages in the search engine result.
-This is an accurate source of data and provides reliable metrics.
+This is an accurate source of keyword data and provides reliable metrics.

-This data covers all the keywords they rank for and your chosen keyword, helping you generate new keyword ideas.
+This data covers all the profitable keywords they rank for and your chosen keyword, helping you generate new keyword ideas.

 Semrush’s Keyword Magic tool presents filterable data on keywords with easy-to-understand results, even for beginners.